ansible-collections/ibm_zos_core/migration-guide.md

 #### zos_blockinfile
 non-breaking:
-* New module option alias: insertafter can be referenced as 'after'
+* New module option alias: insert after can be referenced as 'after'
 * New module option alias: insertbefore can be referenced as 'before'
 * new return value: stdout_lines
 * new return value: stderr_lines